-When the battery saver is OFF, the source power is left ON at the end of the sweep which consumes more power.
-This feature is used in CAT, NA and VVM modes.
+When the battery saver is OFF, the RF source power is left ON at the end of the sweep which consumes more battery power.
+This feature is used in CAT, NA, VVM modes, and SA mode when the internal source is turned ON.